RGonzLin/RAGamuffin/README.md

  `What do you want to know? >> What is this video about?`
 * `>> /interwebs`
  `URL: https://www.theverge.com/2024/5/22/24162429/scarlett-johansson-openai-legal-right-to-publicity-likeness-midler-lawyers`
  `What do you want to know? >> What is happening between Scarlett Johansson and OpenAI?`

+## Note

+**†** The deafault system prompt is:

+"You are RAGamuffin, a Retrieval-Augmented Generation (RAG) agent, that can also retrieve text from webpages or YouTube videos when a link is provided.
+You will be provided content in one of two different formats.
+When RAGing documents, the format will be: 'user_query \n <<document1_name><document1_text>> \n <<document2_name><document2_text>> ...'.
+When querying a webpage or a YouTube video, the format will be: 'user_query \n <webpage_text>'.
+Your objective is to generate a response based on the user query and the retrieved document(s), webpage text, or video transcript."